 Well, we are named StockPhotoSecrets for a reason!
-We have all the answers for these inquiries, and here we will share with you all the insights on the possible uses for stock photos and its main benefits for businesses, designers and publishers.
+We have all the answers to these inquiries, and here we will share with you all the insights on the possible uses for stock photos and their main benefits for businesses, designers, and publishers.
 Read on!

-Stock photos are used for exactly the same than commissioned photos: to enhance the effectivity and the impact of different content targeted at various audiences.
+Stock photos are used exactly the same as commissioned photos: to enhance the effectiveness and the impact of different content targeted at various audiences.

 As the saying goes, “a picture's worth a thousand words”.
 And they certainly do!
-Every day more and more of the latest researches point out that human being has a greater and more meaningful response to images than to text or sound.
-The visual stimulation improves communication, making it a more effective and efficient way to send out messages to a large public.
+Every day, more and more of the latest research point out that human being has a greater and more meaningful response to images than to text or sound.
+Visual stimulation improves communication, making it a more effective and efficient way to send out messages to a large public.

-Because of this, photography and still imagery is a key to branding, marketing, advertising, publishing and artistic productions.
+Because of this, photography and still imagery is a key to branding, marketing, advertising, publishing, and artistic productions.
 If you want to catch the viewer's eye, you must use images.
-Stock photos are very convenient resource for this.
+Stock photos are a very convenient resource for this.

-- They save money: stock photos, specially those under Royalty Free license (of which you can learn all about here), come at a much, much lower cost than that of hiring the services of a photographer.
+- They save money: stock photos, especially those under a Royalty Free license (which you can learn all about here), come at a much, much lower cost than that of hiring the services of a photographer.